rte-france/wattelse/wattelse/chatbot/eval/README.md

 - **Correctness** : Assesses the factual reliability and completeness of the answer provided, ensuring that it directly addresses the question posed without containing errors, omissions, or misleading information.

+**TODO Discounted Cumulative Gain (DCG)** is a metric used to evaluate the effectiveness of search engine rankings.
+It measures the relevance of search results while considering their positions, with more relevant documents receiving higher scores when placed higher in the list.

 ## Usage

 Go to the eval folder: